postlund/pyatv/docs/documentation/protocols.md

 Returns a PNG image for what is currently playing, like a poster or album art.
 If not present, an empty response is returned.
-Width and height of image can be altered with `mw` and `mh`, but will be ignored if available image is smaller then the requested size.
+Width and height of image can be altered with `mw` and `mh`, but will be ignored if the available image is smaller than the requested size.

 ### ctrl-int